Do Pre-Trained Language Models Detect and Understand Semantic Underspecification? Ask the DUST!: Detecting Semantic Underspecification

+\paragraph{Qualitative analysis} To shed light on the cases where each model succeeds and fails, we conduct a qualitative analysis on a handful of samples, i.e., one underspecified sentence per linguistic phenomenon, with the best-performing Mistral, Llama 2, and OPT LMs.
+The actual sentences considered in this analysis can be found in \Cref{tab:qualitative_1}.

+Among types 1 and 2 of underspecification, we find that for almost all phenomena, the qualitative inspection closely mirrors the quantitative results reported in ~\Cref{fig:exp1_heatmap} -- Mistral is consistently better than all other models, and Llama 2 outperforms OPT.
+However, this is much less the case for the \textit{conjunction scopal ambiguity}, where both OPT-13B and Llama2-7B perform at a similar level and are much closer to Mistral.
+This is in line with the overall quantitative trends in~\Cref{sec:exp1_phenomena}.
+We hypothesize that this may be because the underspecified sentences displaying this phenomenon can be considered difficult to parse.
+If true, this would suggest that LMs may use some notion of sentence complexity (e.g. the difficulty to parse it) as a stand-in for underspecification.

+We also observe that, for referential ambiguity, performance for all models is very low.
+This may be because most sentences containing referential ambiguity are part of the Winograd Schema Challenge dataset, which may be part of the training data of the tested LMs.
+As an effect of this, the perplexity assigned to these underspecified sentences may be lower than that of the more uncommon control sentences.

-\paragraph{Takeaways and discussion} Overall, our results suggest that modern LMs can moderately identify underspecification if explicitly asked to do so via a prompt.
+\paragraph{Takeaways and discussion} Overall, our results suggest that modern LMs can moderately identify underspecification if explicitly asked to do so via prompting.
+In particular, the observation that newer models perform better suggests that pre-training with more and better data, using more parameters, and relying on various (even if minor) architectural improvements could eventually lead to models that can accurately recognize underspecified language.

 However, our current approach does involve significant prompting, which has several disadvantages when evaluating LMs' linguistic abilities.
 Model performance is highly sensitive to the specific prompt used~\cite{mizrahi2024state}.
 Moreover, previous work has shown that using meta-linguistic prompts, which explicitly ask for a model's linguistic judgment, often yields different results than evaluating linguistic tasks using naturalistic data~\cite{hu-levy-2023-prompting}.
 While our experiments do not directly ask models if a given sentence is underspecified (we instead compare two versions of the same sentence), our inputs still do not reflect naturalistic data.
 Our second experiment is motivated by the need to account for this issue.